Bold and flavorful, Worcestershire Beef Jerky is a tried and true family favorite and our most requested flavor for camping and offroading!

 Guidelines for using an oven are included below, just in case you don’t have a dehydrator and want to give this recipe a try.

-In a Ziploc bag, combine the marinade ingredients until they are all blended together.
+In a large zip top bag, combine the marinade ingredients and shake or stir until everything has blended together.

-Remove the meat from the marinade and lay it out onto paper towels.
-Use other paper towels to blot off excess marinade from the tops of the strips.
+Remove the meat from the marinade and lay the strips out onto a double layer of paper towels.
+Use additional paper towels to blot off excess marinade from the tops of the strips.

-Lay out on dehydrator trays, leaving space between for air flow.
+Lay the marinated jerky strips out out on dehydrator trays, leaving space between for air flow.
+Use as many trays as necessary.

 Other Favorite Easy Jerky Recipes

-Spicy Dr. Pepper Beef Jerky – delicious, Sweet and tender With a low, subtle heat and a bold beefy flavor.
+Spicy Dr. Pepper Beef Jerky – delicious and sweet with a low, subtle heat and a bold beefy flavor.

 Teriyaki Sweet Hot Beef Jerky – Jerky with a sweet Teriyaki flavor and just the right amount of heat.

-Herbed Beef Jerky – Marinated in fresh onion, horseradish, herbs and soy sauce… YUM!
+Herbed Beef Jerky – Marinated in fresh ingredients such as onion, horseradish, herbs and soy sauce, a different take on beef jerky!

-Black Pepper Beef Jerky – Easy to make with a low, subtle heat.
+Black Pepper Beef Jerky – Sooooooo good and easy to make with a low, subtle heat.
 Tender and flavorful!

 Ingredients